katlex/github-cdn/README.md

 ## Release notes

 *v0.1.3*
-Fixed bug with pulling of unlinked branch
+Pull a branch before pushing it

 *v0.1.1*
 Added feature to push to a subdirectory and better error meesages if something goes wrong